Free Weights vs Machines — Which One Is Actually Better?

 Try a Free Training Week With Me

-If you’d like to see how I actually structure workouts for women, start with this free training week.
-You’ll get 3 sample one-week programs so you can try the training for yourself.
+Start with 3 sample one-week programs so you can try the training for yourself.

 0 comments